 Disclosed only to individuals providing the treatment.
 For purposes of this definition, “treatment” does not include remedial educational activities or activities that are part of the program of instruction at the district.

-Records that only contain information relating to activities in which an individual engaged after the individualhe/she is no longer a student at the district;
+Records that only contain information relating to activities in which an individual engaged after the individual is no longer a student at the district;

 Medical or nursing records which are made or maintained separately and solely by a licensed health-care professional who is not employed by the district, and which are not used for education purposes or planning.